ecyoung3/FRHEED/README.md

 * Further image annotation customization
 * Ability to automatically stop/start recording video when the RHEED shutter is opened/closed
 * Expand the colormap library and automatically plot a sample without having to explicitly import images

+## Known Bugs

+* Spyder will require a kernel restart every time after running the program
+* The 'Annotation' frame flickers when resizing the main window

 ## License